 Fortunately, the first aid training industry has also moved with the times, delivering capabilities formerly only used by EMTs and other medical emergency staff.
-Real First Aid training includes the use of state-of-the-art automated external defibrillators (AEDs), adrenaline auto-injectors for treating anaphylaxis, and a whole lot more.
+Real Response training includes the use of state-of-the-art automated external defibrillators (AEDs), adrenaline auto-injectors for treating anaphylaxis, and a whole lot more.
 First aid and CPR responders have the devices, procedures and techniques to approach any emergency with confidence and deliver a timely response as an essential link in the life saving chain.

 How long do first aid training courses take?

 The appeal of first aid training courses is their ability to deliver dozens of competencies in the space of one or two days.
 This proves just how easy the techniques are to learn, making first aid and CPR skills a valuable addition to any resume or portfolio.
 However, the capabilities are only valuable if the knowledge and skills are retained for use in low-frequency, high-risk situations where appropriate response is essential.

 Although 26% of Australians have undertaken a CPR training course, only 4% are confident of their ability to apply the training correctly in a genuine emergency.
 This situation isn’t acceptable to Real Response course facilitators, so we deliver enhanced simulation based training methods familiar in military and medical training institutes.
 The results are extremely encouraging, with Real Response graduates appreciating greater learning immersion and superior knowledge and skills retention.

 How often do you need to renew your first aid training?